jetski67890/KickbaseDailyBonusCollector/README.md

 # KickbaseDailyBonusCollector
-Simple automation to collect the player's daily bonus from kickbase
+Simple automation to collect the player's daily bonus from [Kickbase](https://kickbase.com/)